 The road was built by soldiers returning from WWI in an effort to create access to the coast that previously could only be reached by sea or by rough bushwhack.
 Built by around 3,000 servicemen, it was a memorial to those who lost their lives during the war.

 It has become a major tourist attraction.
 Due to its popularity, we sped up our track back through Melbourne so that we could complete the Great Ocean Road before school let out in Victoria on December 20th when hordes flock to the region.

 How long does it take?

 Some have covered The Great Ocean Road in a day.
-Maybe all they have is a weekend away from Melbourne, or maybe they joined a bus tour that only stops a few places but allows them to see the views from the bus.
+Maybe all they have is a weekend away from Melbourne, or maybe they joined a bus tour that only stops at a few places but allows them to see the views from the bus.
 Some like to take it slow and explore every detour along the way.
 One could take months exploring this region taking all the multi-day walking trails, there is so much to see.

 We stopped at multiple information centers to try to get an idea of how much time we would need to tour The Great Ocean Road.
 Unfortunately, most information centers are merely sales centers for the towns in which they reside.
 Often the people manning the centers have never even explored the area outside their own city.
 They provide limited advice for those who prefer nature over the latest shopping center.
 The information center in Lithgow is an exception.
 There you will find the secrets of the region.

 We left Torquay on Dec 3rd and finished The Great Ocean Road on Dec 13th.
 Ten days to finish, but we had some detours along the way.